Pearson BTEC HND in Performing Arts

 Level 3 Diploma in Theatrical, Special Effects and Hair and Media Make-Up

-This 1 year course is aimed at those who already have experience within the make up industry and has a working portfolio.
+This 1 year course is aimed at those who already have experience within the make up and hair industry and has a working portfolio.
 It has been specifically designed to develop practical skills to an advanced level through a variety of techniques.